-Chapter 3.
+Chapter 4.
 API Quality Criteria

-Before we start laying out the recommendations, we ought to specify what API we consider "fine," and what's the profit of having a "fine" API.
+Before we start laying out the recommendations, we ought to specify what API we consider "fine," and what the benefits of having a "fine" API are.

 Let's discuss the second question first.
-Obviously, API "finesse" is first of all defined through its capability to solve developers' and users' problems.
-(One may reasonably say that solving problems might not be the main purpose of offering the API of ours to developers.
-However, manipulating public opinion is out of this book's author's interest.
+Obviously, API "finesse" is primarily defined through its capability to solve developers' and users' problems.
+(One could reasonably argue that solving problems might not be the main purpose of offering an API to developers.
+However, manipulating public opinion is not of interest to the author of this book.
 Here we assume that APIs exist primarily to help people, not for some other covertly declared purposes.)

-So, how the "fine" API design might assist developers in solving their (and their users') problems?
-Quite simply: a well-designed API allows developers to do their jobs in the most efficient and comprehensible manner.
+So, how might a "fine" API design assist developers in solving their (and their users') problems?
+Quite simply: a well-designed API allows developers to do their jobs in the most efficient and convenient manner.
 The distance from formulating a task to writing working code must be as short as possible.
-Among other things, it means that:
+Among other things, this means that:

-- it must be totally obvious out of your API's structure how to solve a task - ideally, developers at first glance should be able to understand, what entities are meant to solve their problem - the API must be readable;
+- it must be totally obvious from your API's structure how to solve a task - ideally, developers should be able to understand at first glance, what entities are meant to solve their problem - the API must be readable

-- ideally, developers write correct code after just looking at the methods nomenclature, never bothering about details (especially API implementation details!) - it is also very important to mention that not only problem solution (the "happy path") should be obvious, but also possible errors and exceptions (the "unhappy path") as well - the API must be consistent - while developing new functionality (i.e., while using previously unknown API entities) developers may write new code similar to the code they have already written using the known API concepts, and this new code will work.
+- ideally, developers should write correct code after just looking at the methods' nomenclature, never bothering about details (especially API implementation details!) - it is also essential to mention that not only should the problem solution (the "happy path") be obvious, but also possible errors and exceptions (the "unhappy path") - the API must be consistent - while developing new functionality (i.e., while using previously unknown API entities) developers may write new code similar to the code they have already written using the known API concepts, and this new code will work.

 However, the static convenience and clarity of APIs are simple parts.
-After all, nobody seeks for making an API deliberately irrational and unreadable.
-When we are developing an API, we always start with clear basic concepts.
-Providing you've got some experience in APIs, it's quite hard to make an API core that fails to meet obviousness, readability, and consistency criteria.
+After all, nobody seeks to make an API deliberately irrational and unreadable.
+When we develop an API, we always start with clear basic concepts.
+Providing you have some experience in APIs, it's quite hard to make an API core that fails to meet obviousness, readability, and consistency criteria.